fjvallarino/monomer/docs/tutorials/01-basics.md

   its location, size, visibility, children, etc. When mentioning the _"widget tree"_, it really is the _"widget node tree"_.
-All the functions used throughout the tutorials to create `widgets` return `WidgetNode`s, to allow composing them into larger structures..
+All the functions used throughout the tutorials to create `widgets` return `WidgetNode`s, to allow composing them into larger structures.

 We'll explore some basic widgets next.